-A: This solicitation is made by mail on behalf of the Board of Directors.
+A: This solicitation is made by mail on behalf of the Board.
 Costs of the solicitation will be borne by the Company.
-Further solicitation of proxies may be made by mail, telephone, facsimile, electronic mail or personal interview by the directors, officers and employees of the Company and its affiliates (none of whom will receive additional compensation for the solicitation) or from other third-party proxy solicitors (in exchange for customary fees for such services).
-The Company will reimburse banks, brokerage firms and other custodians, nominees and fiduciaries for reasonable expenses incurred by them in sending proxy materials to shareholders.
+We are also using the services of Innisfree M&A Incorporated, a third-party solicitor ("Innisfree"), to solicit proxies for the Annual Meeting for a fee that we do not expect to exceed \$30,000 plus a reasonable amount to cover expenses.
+We have also agreed to indemnify Innisfree against various losses and expenses that relate to or arise out of its performance of services to us (subject to certain exceptions).
+Further solicitation of proxies may be made by mail, telephone, facsimile, electronic mail or personal interview by our directors, officers and employees and our affiliates (none of whom will receive additional compensation for the solicitation) or from other third-party proxy solicitors (in exchange for customary fees for such services).
+We will reimburse banks, brokerage firms and other custodians, nominees and fiduciaries for reasonable expenses incurred by them in sending proxy materials to shareholders.
 We may incur other expenses in connection with the solicitation of proxies for the Annual Meeting.